caravancoop/configstore/README.rst

 This backend requires an optional dependency, so use a requirement like ``configstore[dotenv]`` to get everything installed.

+If you are using docker-compose, `another dotenv module`_ is already installed and does not provide the same interface; use a requirement like `configstore[pydotenv]` instead.
+DotenvBackend is automatically compatible.

 configstore.DockerSecretBackend can read `Docker secrets`_.
 This is a secure storage with first-class support in the Docker runtime and related tooling.